-Lee Kessler is a television actress, screenwriter, playwright, and stage director.
-Her career in Hollywood and New York spans thirty-five years, and includes dozens of guest starring roles in episodic TV, mini-series and movies-of-the-week.
-She had recurring roles in the series Hill Street Blues and Matlock, and was submitted for Emmy nomination twice for her starring roles in the movie Collision Course, and the ABC special, Which Mother Is Mine?
-She co-starred with Peter O’Toole in the movie Creator.
+Lee Kessler is a television actress, screenwriter, playwright, stage director, and e-commerce business owner.
+Her career in Hollywood and New York spans 40-plus years and includes dozens of guest-starring roles in episodic TV, mini-series, and movies of the week.
+She had reoccurring roles in the series “Hill Street Blues” and “Matlock” and was submitted for Emmy nominations twice for her starring roles in the movie “Collision Course” and the ABC special “Which Mother Is Mine?”
+She co-starred with Peter O’Toole in the movie “Creator.”

 Lee became the first actress in the world authorized to portray the legendary diarist Anaїs Nin when her play “Anaїs Nin—The Paris Years” was produced in New York and Los Angeles, with a subsequent tour on the West Coast.
 She also directed the West Coast premiere of A.R.
 Gurney’s “Who Killed Richard Cory?”